Transport and Delivery of Objects with a Soft Everting Robot: INTRODUCTION

 \section{INTRODUCTION}

-The field of soft robotics has shown that compliance and novel locomotion modes can be used to navigate complex environments~\cite{rus2015design, laschi2016soft, della2020soft}.
+\IEEEPARstart{T}{he} field of soft robotics has shown that compliance and novel locomotion modes can be used to navigate complex environments~\cite{rus2015design, laschi2016soft, della2020soft}.
 One versatile class of soft robots is the soft everting robot (i.e. Vine Robots~\cite{vineRobotsReview,blumenschein2020design}), which extends its body by everting a thin, flexible tube from its tip while remaining tethered to a base station.
 Only the tip moves during growth, reducing friction and environmental disturbance~\cite{hawkes2017soft}.
 Soft everting robots have been shown to traverse highly constrained and cluttered spaces, making them promising for use in search-and-rescue operations \cite{roboa}, medical procedures \cite{giri2025inchigrab}, and exploration of underwater or underground environments \cite{coralReefs, SoftBurrowingRobot}.
-While many sensing and actuation strategies have been developed for soft everting robots \cite{vineRobotsReview, vineRobotsReview2}, significant challenges remain, especially in leveraging the unique capabilities of the robot to carry payloads.
+While many sensing and actuation strategies have been developed for soft everting robots \cite{vineRobotsReview, vineRobotsReview2}, significant opportunities remain, especially in leveraging the unique capabilities of the robot to carry payloads.
 Recent studies have addressed some interaction limitations, including stronger eversion drives for higher force output \cite{OseleICRA2024} and tip attachments for sensors and grippers \cite{suulker2023soft, kim2023soft, tipMount, softCameraHolder}.
 However, these works still use the soft everting robot tip to carry objects, limiting the carrying capacity and increasing the frictional interaction of the robot with the environment.

-A similar class of robots, everting grippers \cite{park2025soft, sui2022bioinspired, li2020bioinspired, li2025variable, root2021bio}, suggests a different way to deploy objects with these robots.
-Everting grippers grasp by everting and inverting a membrane around a target, generating holding forces through pressure, surface friction, and object geometry.
-If we imagine a soft everting robot as an extended everting gripper, payload deployment can be achieved by everting the internal membrane.
+A similar class of robots, \kj{swallowing} grippers \cite{park2025soft, sui2022bioinspired, li2020bioinspired, li2025variable, root2021bio}, suggests a different way to deliver objects with these robots. \kj{Swallowing} grippers secure by everting and inverting a membrane around a target, generating holding forces through pressure, surface friction, and object geometry.
+If we imagine a soft everting robot as an extended \kj{swallowing} gripper \kj{moving in reverse}, payload delivery can be achieved by everting the internal membrane.